SpellarBot/Treasure-Hunt/README.md

 ### Some information before you go the live site:
 - Authorizations restrict to one player profile so you may see that you don't start in room 0 and may already have items or gold.
 - If you have items you want to sell, you need to discover the SHOP which is in ROOM 1.
-- Each users map progress is seperate through local storage.
+- Each users map progress is separate through local storage.
 - Clicking "Auto", will automate dungeon exploration and treasure collection.
 - You cannot travel to rooms you haven't discovered yet.